The Lessons of Jonestown: An Ethnopsychoanalytic Study of Suicidal Communities. By Domenico Arturo Nesci. Rome: Società Editrice Universo, 1999.

 Nesci discusses several primal groups in which this lack of differentiation led to efforts to expel perceived evil persons, such as sorcerers and witches, by forcing everyone to undergo a poison ordeal: the survivors were presumably innocent, while the dead – and a whole lot of others – were guilty.
 In some extreme cases, entire tribes vanished in this genocidal practice of self-purification.

 We can see where this is going in terms of life and death in Jonestown.
 In Nesci’s view, the group itself was the object of worship, and the goal of community unity (also the name of an early incarnation of Peoples Temple) was to abolish individualism.
-In this system, the unforgiveable sin was separation from the group, which explains the Temple’s obsession with betrayal.
+In this system, the unforgivable sin was separation from the group, which explains the Temple’s obsession with betrayal.
 The entire body suffered wounds from self-centered traitors.

 Leo Ryan’s visit, therefore, was the catastrophe that forced those left behind to prove their innocence, or loyalty, by submitting to the poison ordeal.
 According to Nesci’s analysis, dying together ensured a future life together.
 But further, “Only death could disguise the unequivocal signs of the falsehood of the Jonestown utopia” (214).
 Since the criterion for truth was collective consensus, those who left with Ryan had shattered the illusion of consensus.